mpa-mxiang/capstone1/README.md

 # 📖 **Capstone project 1** <a name="about-project"></a>

-This is a project that build with the checking tool linter, language HTML/CSS and JavaScript to have header, footer, feature speakers in dynamic HTML, home and about page, etc.
+This is a project that build with the checking tool linter, language HTML/CSS and JavaScript to have header, footer, feature speakers with dynamic HTML, home and about page, etc.

 ## 🛠 Built With <a name="built-with">VS Code</a>